kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/03-01-401-unauthorized-403-forbidden.md

 ## Symptom

-When you try to reach your service, you get `401 Unauthorized` or `403 Forbidden` in response.
+When you try to reach your Service, you get `401 Unauthorized` or `403 Forbidden` in response.

 ## Remedy